George A. Romero's unrealized projects: Shoo-Be-Doo-Be-Moon

 In January 1980, it was reported that Romero was planning a big studio film to be shot in Pittsburgh later in October that year called Shoo-Be-Doo-Be-Moon, from a script by Rudolph J. Ricci.
 Not much is known about the project, other than it was set to be an alien invasion musical that parodied classic sci-fi movies from the 1950s.
 The film went through numerous different iterations before it fell apart, and Romero went on to attempt an actual War of the Worlds remake instead, which got stuck in development hell.

 Mongrel: The Legend of Copperhead

-In the early 1980s, Romero was attached to direct a feature film adaptation of the Marvel Comics character Copperhead titled Mongrel: The Legend of Copperhead.
+In the early 1980s, Romero was attached to direct a feature film adaptation of a new Marvel Comics character called Copperhead titled Mongrel: The Legend of Copperhead.
 At the time, it was planned to be the first film adaptation of a Marvel Comics property.
 However, the project was ultimately cancelled due to a lack of funds from Marvel.
 Romero would go on to work on other projects, while the first Marvel Comics film adaptation would be Howard the Duck, released in 1986.